PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 There are a few things in this config to keep in mind:

-- Bluetooth is disabled.
-Comment out the `install bluetooth` and `install btusb` lines to use Bluetooth.
 - Thunderbolt is disabled.
 Comment out the `install thunderbolt` line to use Thunderbolt devices.
 - The `cdrom` and `sr_mod` modules are merely _blacklisted_ (can still be loaded at runtime with `modprobe`).
 If you have no intention to ever use CD&#8209;ROM devices, they should be _disabled_ by *un*commenting the respective `install` lines. ([More about how this works on the ArchWiki](https://wiki.archlinux.org/title/Kernel_module#Using_files_in_/etc/modprobe.d/_2))
 - Apple filesystems are disabled.
 While generally fine on non&#8209;Apple systems, if you are using an Apple device you **must** check the filesystem of your EFI partition and comment out the relevant `install` line, otherwise your Linux install will not boot.
 For example, comment out the `install hfsplus` line if your ESP filesystem is HFS+.